MrW0r57/MrW0r57.github.io/_posts/2020-05-26-parrot-os-basics-1-5.md

 ~~~
 **awk command**

-Awk is a programming language which allows easy manipulation of structured data and the generation of formatted reports.
+Awk is a programming language that allows easy manipulation of structured data and the generation of formatted reports.

  **Basic Syntax**